 The 55th Annual Meeting of the American Society of Hematology (ASH) will be held Saturday, December 7, through Tuesday, December 10, 2013, in New Orleans, Louisiana.
 The goal of the ASH annual meeting is to present the best new scientific research in all areas of hematology.

-To submit an abstract, the following criteria must be met:
+To submit a late-breaking abstract, the following criteria must be met:

 - At least one of the authors must be an ASH member who has paid the current membership dues.

 - If none of the abstract authors is an ASH member, the abstract must be sponsored by a current ASH member.
 ASH members are urged to use their best judgment in restricting sponsorship to a reasonable number of abstracts, keeping in mind that they are endorsing the authenticity and quality of each abstract that they sponsor.

 - Research and/or studies must fit into one of the ASH 2013 Abstract Review Categories.

 Any of the following criteria will make a late-breaking abstract ineligible for presentation at the ASH annual meeting:

 - Data are publicly available via major search engines (such as PubMed, Google Scholar, etc.);

 - Data are accepted for publication before the abstract submission closing date;